 Professional Cameras for Your IP Camera System

-Samsung is now known as Hanwha Techwin, but it’s the same great camera company.
 They have a full line IP megapixel surveillance cameras that attach to your network.
-These are professional cameras that are designed for business, schools, hospitals, military, and government applications.
+These are professional cameras that are designed for businesses, schools, hospitals, military, and government applications.
 They have been making quite an impression in the security and surveillance market because they have excellent performance and pricing.
 You will find that their IP cameras provide better cost-performance than Axis or Sony.

-Hanwha Techwin provides IP cameras, NVR systems, and VMS software.
+Hanwha Vision (Techwin) provides IP cameras, NVR systems, and VMS software.

 The Hanwha box IP cameras are great for applications that require special lenses and enclosures.
 The high-performance models include remote focus and wide dynamic range.